ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ##### Code examples

 The `isDone` method returns whether the future is completed.
-Note that a future completed normally is completed but not completed exceptionally.

 ```